uniFabiB/allianceHelp/README.md

 ## Visual Studio Code
 You do not have to use an IDE and can just modify the files with any editor, but I think it is really helpful.
 And you can of course use your prefered IDE but in the following I will explain [VS Code](https://code.visualstudio.com/)
-- [Here](https://www.youtube.com/watch?v=aR2L-UVmNXA) is a introduction to VS Code and how to use it on the cluster.
-Follow the basic setup of the video so that you can connect in vscode to the cluster.
+- [Here](https://www.youtube.com/watch?v=u9k6HikDyqk) is a introduction to VS Code and how to use it on the cluster.
+Follow the basic setup of the video so that you can connect in vscode to the cluster
-- You might want to install the [Fortran Extension](https://marketplace.visualstudio.com/items?itemName=fortran-lang.linter-gfortran)
+  - We also want the [Fortran Extension](https://marketplace.visualstudio.com/items?itemName=fortran-lang.linter-gfortran)
 - To Compile and Launch the code we need to specify how VS Code should do that
   - In the remote project directory create a directory `.vscode`
     - In this directory create the following files